‘Love And Hip Hop’ Star Yandy Smith Revealed To Not Be Legally Married?

 If there’s one thing we can expect from any Love and Hip Hop star, it’s that they’ll be the first to bring the drama, wherever it may be.
-Even the most so-called “normal” Love and Hip Hop star will bring drama, as Yandy Smith — of the New York division of the franchise — has recently proven.
+Even the most so-called “normal” Love and Hip Hop stars will bring drama, as Yandy Smith — of the New York division of the franchise — has recently proven.

 VH1 is reporting that Love and Hip Hop star Yandy Smith is getting called out by her husband, Mendeecees’, previous baby mamas.
-We’ll recall that, prior to marrying Yandy, Mendeecees had two separate relationships, and these relationships produced two set of children.
+We’ll recall that, prior to marrying Yandy, Mendeecees had two separate relationships, and these relationships produced two sets of children.

-It also produced a whole ton of shade, as one of Mendeecees’ baby mamas, Erika, confirms that Yandy and Mendeecees are not only not really married, but that Mendeecees periodically hits up Erika for some “get together/baby mama” nookie.
-Erika also informed Yandy that she could have Mendeeces if she wanted him, and that the offspring produced as a result of their union was produced “out of love.”
+It also produced a whole ton of shade, as one of Mendeecees’ baby mamas, Erika, confirms that Yandy and Mendeecees are not only not really married, but that Mendeecees periodically hits up Erika for some “get together/baby mama” loving.
+Erika also informed Yandy that she could have Mendeecees if she wanted him, and that the offspring produced as a result of their union was produced “out of love.”

 Erika finishes up the shade by informing Yandy that she’s not a wife, but a “third baby mama.”
 Ouch!